June 14 2018

-*Content courtesy of POPSUGAR Fitness
+*Courtesy of POPSUGAR Fitness

 “I am not a particularly fast runner; my body is built for endurance,” Jennifer says.
 “If I wanted to become faster the quickest way possible, I would do track workouts and speed work.
 But I don’t really like track workouts and speed work—even though they work—so I avoid them until I have to do them.”

 How your foot strikes the ground can make a difference in your overall speed, so concentrate on landing midfoot.
 “Striking with a flat foot is always better than striking with your heel or toe because you are less likely to injure your joints and muscles,” she says.
 “For people who suffer from shin splints, often those are caused by the way their foot is striking the ground.”

 Your stride can also affect your running efficiency, so focus on keeping them regular and short.
 “Taking long strides might make you feel like you’re going faster, but they actually slow you down,” Jennifer says.

 You may dread them, but hills are an excellent way to strengthen your lower body muscles and joints.
 Find a hill that you can run up and down a few times during your run.
 “Hill repeats force the muscles in your hips, legs, ankles, and feet to work while supporting your body weight.
 Plus, while gravity may not feel like your friend, it’s providing resistance for your muscles to work against as you attack that incline,” Jennifer explains.
 “That extra resistance, combined with your body weight, helps your muscles develop power.
 Power leads to speed, especially when you’re back running on the flats.”